What Is a Retainer Fee and What Does It Pay For?

 Most young people are already paying on a car loan.
 Adding another loan payment to their budget simply won’t do.

 Most personal loans will not require collateral if you have good credit, but are harder to get if you do not own anything of value such as a home or a late model car.

 Overall, Personal loans for lawyers cost more for the money you borrow than most other types of loan options.
-Many loan companies that offer personal loans for paying attorney fees or child custody legal fees take advantage of those in desperate situations because of their client’s limited loan options.
+Many loan companies that offer personal loans for paying attorney fees or child custody legal fees take advantage of those in desperate situations because of their client’s limited credit options.

 Option 2- Refinance Your Present Car Loan to Use The Equity For Cash

-Refinancing your car to reclaim the equity that you have paid into it is wise.
+Refinancing your vehicle to reclaim the equity that you have paid into it is wise.
 This is in many ways the fastest, easiest way to borrow money for lawyers’ fees, court fees or any large purchase that you did not plan for.

 If you have a car loan that you have paid faithfully on for a couple of years, “you have built up equity in that car.”

 By refinancing the car loan, you can take out the equity you have built up and use it for legal fees, court costs or however you need to.
 Here is an example.